Skip to main content

 Parameters:

 • format: String.
 Format of the input file.
-Supported formats include: pwmat/config, vasp/poscar, lammps/dump, lammps/lmp, pwmat/movement, vasp/outcar, cp2k/md, cp2k/scf, pwmlff/npy, deepmd/npy, deepmd/raw, extxyz.
+Supported formats include: pwmat/config, vasp/poscar, lammps/dump, lammps/lmp, pwmat/movement, vasp/outcar, cp2k/md, cp2k/scf, pwmlff/npy, deepmd/npy, deepmd/raw, extxyz, meta.

 • pwmat/config: PWmat structure file, e.g., atom.config.